Frenectomy Surgery for Lip & Tongue Tie

 For Adolescents and Adults

-• Jaw pain or headaches related to compensatory movements
+• Jaw discomfort or headaches related to compensatory movements

 • Difficulty performing proper oral hygiene